devmnj/reusable-vue-components/README.md

 # About
 This project contain a set of reusable vuejs components for web development using **Bulma** CSS.
 ## Demo
-A [demo](https://oh-vue-components.vercel.app/) of these component is the best way to explore..
+A [demo](https://oh-vue-components.vercel.app/) of these components is the best way to explore..
 # Animation and CSS
-The CSS animation and other class is adapted from codepen and from other resources.
-All I do is the Vue part. **Thanks for the awesome animation and design**
+Some of the CSS animation and other class is adapted from codepen authors and from other resources.
+All I do is the Vue part and Bulma. **Thanks for the awesome animation and design**

 # Components